joshuaeckroth/csci221-website/lecture/constructors-and-inheritance.markdown

 layout: default
 ---

+# Constructors and inheritance

 When a class inherits from another class, often the subclass will want to have its own constructors that refer back to the parent class's constructors.

+## Bank account example

-For example, consider the following class hierarchy:
+Consider the following class hierarchy:

 ![Bank Account UML diagram](/images/bankaccount-uml.png "Bank Account UML diagram")